DAM Champ: Lisa Grimm

 You talk about the different uses cases between digital and print, what were some of the main issues you had there?

-It was sort of ironic because your DAM should be helping you with version control.
-Instead, we had multiple versions which needed to be kept separately within the DAM for the different users because the way our other systems did or didn’t play nicely with the DAM.
-It’s an interesting cautionary tale – you can know how the DAM should be used but because the way the other systems were set up, we didn’t get to do that and it made it tricky to manage.
+It was sort of ironic because your DAM system should be helping you with version control.
+Instead, we had multiple versions which needed to be kept separately within the DAM system for the different users because the way our other systems did or didn’t play nicely with the DAM system.
+It’s an interesting cautionary tale – you can know how the DAM system should be used but because the way the other systems were set up, we didn’t get to do that and it made it tricky to manage.

 It sounds like integrations choices were driven other technology choices that were in the company at the time.
 Does that sound correct to you?